 Scottsdale - Sandbag locations

-storm related incidents.
-The Mesa Fire Department
+prepared for any storm related incidents.
+The City

 has sand available.
 Please bring your own shovel.

 Fill the bags one-half to two-thirds full.
 The bag,